-To describe media, we as marketers and communicators have used multiple, mixed-up terms.
+To describe media, marketers and communicators have used multiple, mixed-up terms.
 Here are just a few ways we’ve described the media landscape in recent years:

 - Old media